Business Loans for Moving Companies

 Moving companies fall into three buckets; local movers, interstate and long-distance movers, and companies that provide both services.
 If you are just starting a moving company start small, perhaps with just in-town and intra-city moves, while you learn the ropes.
 While you can subcontract larger, interstate moves, if anything goes wrong, the customer will be yelling at you.
 Scaling up takes time and experience and access to capital.

 Shield Funding understands the taking your moving company to the next level requires additional working capital.
 We make the process fast and easy, and you can approved in just a few clicks.
 Even if you have bad credit we can get you business funding so apply online now.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?